Psychodynamic Counselling/Therapist in Liverpool Street, Barbican, Shoreditch and Central London.

-I have many years experience of clinical practice providing focussed, short-term and open-ended longer term therapy/counselling in a safe and confidential setting.
+I have many years experience of clinical practice providing focussed, time limited and open-ended longer term therapy/counselling in a safe and confidential setting.
 I can also provide one-off consultations.

 I have in-depth experience of working as a therapist, with a broad range of concerns and difficulties and have continued to develop my clinical expertise through further training and professional development in specific areas.

 I am a qualified psychoanalytic supervisor and have over 10 years experience of supervising trainees and qualified psychodynamic practitioners.

 I have also supervised professionals who work in related helping professions who feel that the psychodynamic approach and understanding can support them in their work.

 In addition to my private practice, I have over twenty years experience of working with both staff and students in higher education.

 I have in-depth experience of working with people from all walks of life and from socially and culturally diverse backgrounds.

 I am committed to providing counselling/therapy in a safe, confidential and non-judgemental environment.
 I work to to the BACP Code of Ethics.